 In addition to being principled, Krunić was widely regarded as hardworking and someone who always gave more to people and society than he got back.
-His dedication to Banja Luka is perhaps most evident in his acquisition in 2014 of Žitoprodukt, a milling and baking business in Banja Luka that was struggling after the conflict of the early 1990s.
+His dedication to Banja Luka is perhaps most evident in his acquisition in 2014 of Žitoprodukt, a milling and baking after the conflict of the early 1990s.

 Žitoprodukt was more than just an investment for Krunić.
-He felt nostalgic for the time when Banja Luka was a bustling and picturesque part of Yugoslav life, and wanted to restore vitality to the city.
-'No one would have bought Žitoprodukt just to revive it, not for that price,' said one of Krunić's friends.
-'He always went for the harder way.
+He felt nostalgic for the time when Banja Luka was a bustling and picturrestore vitality to the city.
+'No one would have bought Žitoprodukt just to revive it, not for always went for the harder way.
 For him it was an issue of pride; he nurtured this company.'

-Krunić rose to popularity in the country when he said that he would offer jobs to people who used to work at Žitoprodukt before the war, or to their children.
-By doing this, he was advocating for the return of the many Bosniaks (Bosnian Muslims) who had fled the city during the war, some of whom had a hard time finding work in a city where Serbs form the majority.
+Krunić rose to popularity in the country when he said that he would offer jobs to people who used to work at Žitoprodukt before was advocating for the return of the many Bosniaks (Bosnian Muslims) who had fled the city during the war, some of whom had a hard the majority.

 'Who can say today that coexistence is impossible in this country, that progress is impossible and that it [the country] cannot exist as it is?'
 Krunić said in a television interview in late 2015.
 'In our company, there are workers who were on different sides in the war.
 They all honoured their own ethnic group, fought for their ideals but they realized in the end they have been cheated.'